 The new MobileIron Core integration is created in the "Disabled" state.
 You'll turn it on when you're ready to apply your Duo trusted endpoints policy.

 Keep the Duo Admin Panel open in your browser.
 You'll need to refer back to the MobileIron Core management integration page to complete the Android and/or iOS configuration steps.

-Duo determines trusted device status on Android devices by leveraging the installed Duo Mobile application on a given device to verify device information.
+Duo determines trusted device status on Android devices by leveraging the installed and activated Duo Mobile application on a given device to verify device information.
 To enable this verification you'll need to grant Duo read-only access to those devices via your MobileIron Core MDM's API access.

 You must have already configured Android for Work in MobileIron Core.